GNOEYHEAT/LG-AI_Rader/README.md

 ## Pipeline

 ### Usage
-- `train.sh` : If the trained model not exist, reproduce the model
+- `train.sh` : If the trained model not exist, reproduce the model.
-- `inference.sh` : If the trained model exist, only inference without training
+- `inference.sh` : If the trained model exist, only inference without training.

 ### 1. Setting Environment